nadiamariduena/ecommerce2/src/docs/PRODUCTS.md

 // const upload , is the destination folder
 // ({ dest: 'uploads/'}) , are the files
 const upload = multer({ dest: "uploads/" });
+// dest: stands for destination, here we set up the destination of the images
 ```

 <br>